aboutcode-org/aboutcode-toolkit/docs/source/general.rst

 If your organization adopts the practice of manually creating and maintaining ABOUT file(s), you can easily re-create your software inventory from your codebase using inventory.
 The official inventory parameters are defined here: :ref:`reference`

-A successful execution of inventory will create a complete software inventory in .csv format or .json format based on defined format.
+A successful execution of inventory will create a complete software inventory in .csv, .json or .xlsx format based on defined format.